elrodrigues/template/README.md

 ### Bug

 A bug is an issue with the label `bug`.
 It represents a problem with the existing code that needs to be fixed.
-It may have dependencies on other issues.

 ### Question

 A question is an issue with the label `question`.
 It represents a question raised by any one and that may get converted into other types of issues.
-It may have dependencies on other issues.

 ## Labels